Franklin Pierce: Sites, memorials, and honors

 In addition to his LL.D. from Norwich University, Pierce received honorary doctorates from Bowdoin College (1853) and Dartmouth College (1860).

 Two places in New Hampshire have been listed on the National Register of Historic Places specifically because of their association with Pierce.
 The Franklin Pierce Homestead in Hillsborough is a state park and a National Historic Landmark, open to the public.
 The Franklin Pierce House in Concord, where Pierce died, was destroyed by fire in 1981, but is nevertheless listed on the register.
 The Pierce Manse, his Concord home from 1842 to 1848, is open seasonally and maintained by a volunteer group, "The Pierce Brigade".
+A statue of Pierce by Augustus Lukeman, dedicated in 1914, stands on the grounds of the New Hampshire State House.
+Several New Hampshire historical markers commemorate Pierce and his family around New Hampshire.

 Several institutions and places have been named after Pierce, many in New Hampshire: